foliojs/pdfkit/docs/forms.md

 - `required` [_boolean_] - The field must have a value by the time the form is submitted.
 - `noExport` [_boolean_] - The field will not be exported if a form is submitted.
 - `readyOnly` [_boolean_] - The user may not change the value of the field, and the field will not respond to mouse clicks.
-This is useful for fields that are computed.
+This is useful for fields that have computed values.
-- `value` [_number|string_] - The field's value
+- `value` [_number|string_] - The field's value.
 - `defaultValue` [_number|string_] - The default value to which the field reverts if a reset-form action is executed.